Eyes Wide Open (Sabrina Carpenter song): Composition and lyrical interpretation

-Musically, "Eyes Wide Open" is a three minutes and thirteen seconds piano-driven midtempo pop rock song with power pop elements.
+Musically, "Eyes Wide Open" is a three minutes and thirteen seconds piano-driven midtempo and pop rock song with power pop elements.
 In terms of music notation, "Eyes Wide Open" was composed using common time in the key of F minor, with a moderate tempo of 88 beats per minute.
 The song follows the chord progression of Fm–D♭-A♭ and Carpenter's vocal range spans from the low note A♭_{3} to the high note of E♭_{5}, giving the song one octave and four notes of range.
 The production of the song is backed by catchy background vocals, a piano and a simple bass beat.
 In the chorus, the song gain guitars and percussion elements.

 Lyrically, the song demonstrates a "darker mood" where Carpenter sings about finding who she is and her path.
 Carpenter's favorite lyric of her debut studio album is the opening lyric of "Eyes Wide Open" that says "Everybody loves to tell me / I was born an old soul", which means Carpenter likes things from another time period.
-The song proceeds with the line "Better keep my eyes wide open / There’s so much that I don’t know" where Carpenter is singing about keeping her mind and eyes open and don't miss any opportunities.
+The song proceeds with the line "Better keep my eyes wide open / There's so much that I don't know" where Carpenter is singing about keeping her mind and eyes open and don't miss any opportunities.
 In the chorus, "I keep my eyes wide open / Bless this ground unbroken / I’m about to make my way / Heaven help me keep my faith / And my eyes wide open", Carpenter is asking for guidance and faith.
 In the second verse, the line "This dream burns inside of me / And I can’t just let it go", Carpenter decides to keep on going albeit with caution.